 - Emitting the radiation into a smaller/bigger solid angle.

 Example of different emitting areas:

 Radiance is a conserved quantity in an optical system so that radiance measured on a detector will not exceed the radiance at the emitter.
 For any bunch of rays mapping an emitter to a detector, the radiance seen at the detector could be diminished by the light which is absorbed along the way or scattered out of the solid angle of the bunch of rays reaching the detector.

 Example of light being absorbed by the fog:

 Example of light scattering:

 Suppose we observe with the eye a 35W Xenon short-arc lamp, and then a 60W straight tube fluorescent lamp, both at a similar distance of a few meters.

 Example 60W fluorescent tube and 35W Xe arc-lamp:

-We want to know which light source is perceived to be brighter (higher radiance).
-The Xenon short-arc lamp is perceived to be much brigher, although it emits less power than the tube.
+The Xenon short-arc lamp is perceived to be much brigher (higher radiance), although it emits less power than the tube.
 This is a result of the much smaller emitting area A of the short-arc lamp compared to the very large emitting area of the fluorescent lamp, while the eye is receiving the radiation at more or less the same solid angle Ω when the distance between the eye and the source is the same.

 The eye’s lens forms a bright image of the Xenon arc on a very small area of the retina and the eye does not feel comfortable.
 The larger area of the fluorescent lamp will form an image over a much large area on the retina, which the eye can tolerate more comfortably.
 The arc-lamp has a much higher radiance than the fluorescent lamp, even though it emits less power.